The benefits of an energy efficient workplace: an interview with The Oxford Trust

 We’re currently working with The Oxford Trust to look at the energy efficiency of their workplaces in Oxford: the Wood Centre for Innovation and the Oxford Centre for Innovation, which are polar opposites when it comes to energy efficiency.
 We spoke to Matt Francis, Director of Operations & Enterprise, to find out more.

 The Oxford Trust is an independent charitable trust with a mission to encourage the pursuit of science and enterprise.
 They have a public-facing brand, Science Oxford, which runs science education and engagement programmes.
-They also own and run two innovation centres in Oxford: the Oxford Centre for Innovation in Oxford city centre and the Wood Centre for Innovation (where Science Oxford are based) in Headington.
+They also own and run two innovation centres in Oxford (managed on their behalf by Oxford Innovation): the Oxford Centre for Innovation in Oxford city centre and the Wood Centre for Innovation (where Science Oxford are based) in Headington.

 Both of these centres offer office, technical workspace, co-working space and R&D labs for several local science and technology businesses and organisations – including the Low Carbon Hub, one of our three project partners.